khicago/markit/docs/getting-started.md

 ### Q: How does MarkIt compare to encoding/xml?

-A: MarkIt is more flexible and extensible, supporting custom protocols and advanced configuration.
-Use encoding/xml for simple XML needs, MarkIt for complex or custom markup.
+A: MarkIt offers additional flexibility with configurable options and unified handling of different markup formats.
+Standard library packages may be more suitable for simpler use cases.

 ### Q: Can I parse multiple documents concurrently?

-A: Yes!
-MarkIt is thread-safe.
+A: Yes, MarkIt is thread-safe.
 You can parse different documents in parallel using separate parser instances.

 ```go
 func concurrentParsing(documents []string) {